karundawadi/mlalgorithms/Value iteration/README.md

 # Value Iteration algorithmn
-Implementation of value iteration algorithm in python
+An implementation of value iteration algorithm

-## Steps to run
-1. Clone, fork, or download the repository
-2. Run the program using Python

 ## Dataformat
 ```
 1.0,X
 .,-1.0
 ```
-- The value iteration algoritm works with the provided data format:
+- The provided data format consists of following specifications:
     - 1.0 is an starting node
     - -1.0 is the goal node
     - . is the empty space